Complete a primary production and water entitlements declaration

 Where the parties to the transfer are related and the transfer is not exempt, you must also provide:

-- A copy of the certificate of title,
+- A copy of the certificate of title.

-- a real property value statutory declaration
+- a real property value statutory declaration.

-Complete your declaration
+Complete your form

 We will contact you in writing to issue your duty assessment once we have verified all documentation and calculations.